MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/New-AzureRmKeyVault.md

 ```

 ### -EnableSoftDelete
-If specified, 'soft delete' functionality is enabled for this key vault.
+If specified, the soft-delete functionality is enabled for this key vault.
+For more information about this functionality, see [Azure Key Vault soft-delete overview](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete).

 ```yaml
 Type: SwitchParameter